-This information sheet contains specific advice about some of the ways of avoiding injury during the servicing and repair of domestic audio, TV, computer and video equipment.
-Other domestic appliances are dealt with in Safety in electrical testing:Servicing and repair of domestic appliances.1 Further general advice is given in Safety in electrical testing at work: General guidance2 and other guidance on electrical safety listed under 'Where can I get more information?' on page 3.
+This information sheet contains specific advice about some of the ways of avoiding injury during the servicing and repair of domestic appliances such as washing machines, dryers, refrigerators/freezers, cooking equipment etc, normally operating from a 230 volt supply.
+Audio, TV and computer equipment are dealt with in Safety in electrical testing: Servicing and repair of audio, TV and computer equipment.
+Further advice is given Safety in electrical testing at work: General guidance and other guidance on electrical safety (listed under 'Where can I get more information?' on page 3).